fnx-io/fnx_ui/README.md

 # It doesn't work on mobile?

 Yes it does, and we are trying to keep it this way.
-But - the emphasis is on desktop.
+But - the emphasis is on desktop, mouse, keyboard.

 # CSS